CSR and human rights

 Social issues

-Weda Bay Nickel’s operations are located in two regencies on the island of Halmahera, in the Indonesian province of North Moluccas.
+Weda Bay Nickel’s operations are located in two regencies on the island of Halmahera, in the Indonesian province of North Maluku.
 The six nearest villages are Lelilef Sawai and Lelilef Woebulan, Gemaf, Woejerana, Woekob and Kulo Jaya, representing a population of around 70,000.
 A few small groups of semi-nomadic people, the Forest Tobelo, also live in the interior of the Halmahera forests.

 At Weda Bay, in accordance with its pratices, Eramet has engaged in ongoing dialogue with the surrounding village communities and local authorities right from the preliminary phase of the project, and has identified any risks associated with its activity.